nest/nest-simulator/doc/download.rst

 .. pull-quote::

-   We now have package managers to make NEST installation easier!
+   For standard situations where you just want to use but not modify NEST, you don't have to download the source code.

+   Distribution packages ease the installation on Debian/Ubuntu, Fedora, macOS and Conda.

-   See our :doc:`installation instructions <installation/index>` to find the right option for you.
+   See our :doc:`installation instructions <installation/index>` to
+   find the right option for you.

 Here you'll find the lastest versions of the source code and Live Media for download.